-The university aims to provide its students with a high quality learning experience by ensuring an up-to-date curriculum for its degree programmes that meet the demands of the private industry and the public sector alike, locally, regionally and internationally.
-ASU employs experienced and well qualified academics that support student learning and the overall student experience through provision of research informed teaching, supported by a comprehensive range of learning and assessment methods.
-This approach produces ASU graduates that are well-equipped and capable of facing on-going challenges in their professional careers.
+ASU employs experienced and well qualified academic faculty who support student learning and the overall student experience through provision of research-informed teaching, supported by a comprehensive range of learning and assessment methods.
+This approach ensures that ASU graduates are well-equipped and capable of facing the challenges of their professional careers.

-The university relocated to its new purpose- built campus in September 2013, covering an area of 24,000 sq. meters.
-It is designed to accommodate around 2,100 students at the same time, to reach a capacity of 6,300 students distributed across mornings, evenings and weekends.
+At its formation, ASU was situated in the Juffair district of Bahrain, and relocated to its new purpose-built campus in September 2013.
+The new campus covers an area of 24,000sq.m, designed to accommodate around 2.100 students at a time (giving a total capacity of 6.300 students.

-The campus is designed to provide a suitable educational atmosphere in accordance with the highest international and local standards using the latest electronic technology in classrooms, including design studios, lecture halls, computer labs, language and specialized laboratories, as well as a high- tech library and a state-of-the-art lecture theatre with 320 seats.
-In addition, Wi-Fi connection is available across the campus.
-The University is currently in the process of building several sports facilities including tennis, handball, volleyball, basketball and badminton courts.
+The campus is designed to provide an excellent educational environment, in accordance with the highest international and local standards using the latest technology in classrooms, including design studios, lecture halls, computer labs, language and specialized laboratories, as well as a high-tech library and a state-of-the-art lecture theatre with 292 seats.
+Wi-Fi connection is available across the campus.
+There is also a Student Activity Centre, featuring table tennis, billiards, tablefootball and computer games; together with outdoor courts for tennis, basketball, etc. In addition, located throughout the campus are social spaces with seating, a coffee shop and a cafeteria.